Required Hours of Study

 COM 705 Advanced Communication Theory

-An interdisciplinary examination of the most current theories, scholarship, published research, and trends and issues in all areas within the communication fields.
+An interdisciplinary examination of the most current theories, scholarship, published research and trends and issues in all areas within the communication and arts fields.

 COM 707 Philosophy and Communication

-Broad, yet intensive study of the philosophical underpinnings of the communication fields.
-The history of ideas, comparative worldviews, ethical issues, and other philosophical concerns will be addressed from a Judeo-Christian perspective.
+A broad, yet intensive, study of the philosophical underpinnings of the communication and arts fields.
+The history of ideas, comparative worldviews, ethical issues and other philosophical concerns will be addressed from a Biblical perspective.

 Doctoral Seminars (COM 785)